ultravideo/uvgComm/README.md

 - Screen sharing.
 - Live call parameter adjustment.
 - A statistics window for monitoring the call.
-- Settings which are saved to disk.
+- Video and Audio Settings which are saved to the disk.

 ## Compile Kvazzup